 The Plant-Based Lifestyle Is the Best Medicine I’ve Ever Prescribed

 As a cardiologist, I am delighted to share the many ways Forks Over Knives has been an incredible resource for my patients, my students, and for me.
 I recommend the movie multiple times each day when explaining to patients how they can dramatically improve their health by embracing a whole-foods, plant-based diet.
-Outside of an emergency medical condition that requires an urgent intervention, I have never seen anything come close to providing the breadth and depth of benefits that this lifestyle offers.
+Outside of an emergency medical condition that requires an urgent intervention, I have never seen anything come close to providing the breadth and depth of benefits that a plant-based lifestyle offers.

 However, ten years ago I would not have been writing this post or otherwise extolling the benefits of a plant-based diet.
 During my training at Yale and Harvard with many outstanding physicians and scientists, I learned little about this approach.
 For years after my training, I applied evidence-based medicine, recommended a “healthier” lifestyle, which typically included a Mediterranean-style diet, and watched as my patients’ diseases often progressed.
 I became frustrated.
 There had to be something more.